 When clients request focus groups, I first ask about the research objectives and how the information is going to be used.
 In most cases, this is the wrong methodology for what the client wants to accomplish.

 For example, one client wanted to measure the advertising effectiveness of a campaign.

 In another case, a client, responsible for writing instruction manuals, was interested in understanding how users interacted with a device.

 However, the most worrisome case was a client wanting to understand the size of the market and who his potential customers were.

 Focus groups make sense when the primary goals of the research are to:

 - Understand why consumers react to a product or advertising message in a certain way

-- Provide guidance to a development process (e.g. advertising, packaging, product development)
+- Provide initial guidance to the creative process (e.g., advertising, packaging, product development)

-- Provide input about issues that should be measured using quantitative research
+- Gain deeper insights about issues measured using quantitative research

 - Making go/no-go decisions on product, advertising, or promotion launches

 - Measuring marketing effectiveness, awareness, and usage

 Focus groups have their place in the research toolbox.
 Like any other research method, they have advantages and disadvantages.
 As a result., they are not a good fit for every research need.

 In group discussions, we can closely observe people’s facial expressions and body language.
 We can also hear language expressions and understand how to talk about products and services.